 Not only was Gross famed for his role as Steven Keaton, but he also garnered some attention for the beard he grew throughout the seasons.
 Having appeared in some television and film roles before Family Ties, Michael Gross undoubtedly labeled the sitcom as his breakout role— one that would surely last him a lifetime of recognition.

 Gross’s career after Family Ties ceased to stop.
-After the show’s end, Gross co-starred in the cult classic Tremors alongside Kevin Bacon.
-This role would offer him a few movies and even a show of his own.
+After the show’s end, he co-starred in the cult classic Tremors alongside Kevin Bacon.
+This role would spawn a few sequels and even a show of his own.
 Gross has also made several appearances on ER, How I Met Your Mother, Call Me Fitz, and many, many more.

 In 2015, Gross played Nick Claus in Becoming Santa, and the part of his wife Jessica Claus went to none other than Meredith Baxter, a lovely Holiday Family Ties connection.
-Along with this connection, the pair also share a birthday, June 21, 1947, the two are close friends to this day.
+Along with this connection, the pair also share a birthday, June 21, 1947.
+They remain close friends to this day.

 Gross is also an amateur railroad historian and is the spokesman for the World’s Greatest Hobby campaign sponsored by the Model Railroad Industry.